 Just as the church is a community where broken people come together to serve God and grow together, college can be a place where you live out your faith with people who are committed to their Christian faith.

 4. Expand your social circle & worldview

 While Christian students are similar in that they believe in God and share one faith, they come from many different racial, ethnic, cultural, age, economic, and denominational backgrounds.
-Not everyone at a Christian college is going to have the same political, religious, or cultural beliefs and opinions.
+Not everyone at a Christian college is going to have the same political, religious, or cultural beliefs and opinions as you.